danilop/ServerlessByDesign/README.md

 - Take a _picture_ of the application architecture to have a visual representation to share
 - Fine tune the _physics_ used to place nodes and edges on the screen, for example enable/disable it or choose another solver

-Serverless By Design runs in the browser and doesn't need an internet connection if installed locally.
+Serverless By Design runs in the browser and doesn't need an internet connection when installed locally.

 A live version is available at: http://sbd.danilop.net